-One bite after another, sometimes not even bothering to leave the walk-in pantry; I’m not sure anyone else in the house even got a piece.
+One bite after another, sometimes not even bothering to leave the walk-in pantry as I inhaled it.
+I’m not sure anyone else in the house even got a piece.

 My toffee addiction meets my roasted pumpkin seed obsession, and it’s almost more incredible than the great marriage of peanut butter and chocolate.

-You can give it away if you want, or you can just tell everyone there are razor blades hidden in the shards and keep it all to yourself.
+You can share this pumpkin seed toffee if you want, or you can just tell everyone there are razor blades hidden in the shards and keep it all to yourself.

-- 1 cup sugar
+- 1 cup (200 grams) granulated sugar

 - 1/8 teaspoon kosher salt